-a.
-If an appeal is referred to an Appeals Hearing, the Appeals Hearing shall occur within thirty (30) business days of the decision.

-- b.
-The Appeals Hearing shall be convened by the Appeals Hearing Officer who will summarize the record on behalf of the University, manage the Appeals Hearing, ask questions of the relevant parties and act as decision maker. - c.
-An appeal is limited to a review of the record of the hearing and supporting information that was evaluated in the decision-making process, unless the Appeals Hearing Officer determined in the appeals review that there is new and relevant information presented that was not available at the time of the original investigation and/or hearing.
+- 1. If an appeal is referred to an Appeals Hearing, the Appeals Hearing shall occur within thirty (30) business days of the decision.
+Any deviations to this timeline are up to the decision of the Appeals Hearing Officer. - 2.
+The Appeals Hearing shall be convened by the Appeals Hearing Officer who will summarize the record on behalf of the University, manage the Appeals Hearing, ask questions of the relevant parties and act as decision maker. - 3.
+An appeal is limited to a review of the hearing record and supporting information that was evaluated in the decision-making process, unless the Appeals Hearing Officer determined in the appeals review that there is new and relevant information presented that was not reasonably available at the time of the original investigation or hearing. - 4.
 Responding Party and Impacted Party are responsible for presenting information in response to the appeal and alleged violation(s) of the code, calling witnesses, and providing additional documentation for consideration to the Dean of Students Office ten (10) business days before the scheduled Appeals Hearing.
-A finalized Appeals Hearing packet will be shared by the Dean of Students Office with Responding Party, Impacted Party, and the Appeals Hearing Officer within five (5) business days of the Appeals Hearing. - d.
-Responding Party and Impacted Party have the opportunity to make a five (5) minute opening statement and a five (5) minute closing statement.
-All questioning of the parties will occur through the Appeals Hearing Officer. - e.
+A finalized Appeals Hearing packet will be shared by the Dean of Students Office with Responding Party, Impacted Party, and the Appeals Hearing Officer within five (5) business days of the Appeals Hearing. - 5.
+Responding Party and Impacted Party can make a five (5)-minute opening statement and a five-minute closing statement.
+All questioning of the parties will occur through the Appeals Hearing Officer. - 6.
 Any changes to this timeline are up to the discretion of the Appeals Hearing Officer.

-3. Appeals Hearing Outcomes
+Appeals Hearing Outcomes